chbooks/styleGuide_ebooks/readme.md

 * Not to be confused with the cover image.
 The cover image (jpeg) is included on the cover page (xhtml).[^3]
 * The cover page is mandatory for every book.
 If the cover image from the print edition is not cleared for digital distribution, a generic place holder image should be included in its place on the ebook's cover 'page'.
 * Notes aboout Kobo and SVG TK
+* The background color on HTML in-book cover pages should be undefined.
+Specifying colors results in uneven, dark borders around the cover image on the cover page.

 ####Titles
 * Our general philosophy is if the print edition has several types of title pages, this information should be condensed to a single file in the ebook. i.e, book half titles should be deleted and series title information should be incorporated with the main title.